 - name of the authorized departmental person who approved the purchase,

 - list of attendees,

 - date and location.

-Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Fiscal Policy Manual 56-100) Expenditures for refreshments, snacks, and non-alcoholic beverages may be purchased for business, instructional or other appropriate employee meetings and events involving UO employees and student employees.
-The meeting must last 2 or more hours and be documented with an agenda (See 56-100, Section .200, C).
+Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Departmental Fiscal Procedures Section 3) Replaces (UO Fiscal Policy Manual 56-100).
+Expenditures for refreshments, snacks, and non-alcoholic beverages may be purchased for business, instructional or other appropriate employee meetings and events involving UO employees and student employees.
+The meeting must last 2 or more hours and be documented with an agenda (See 18.104.22.168.4.).
 Providing refreshments for a lengthy staff meeting on an irregular basis, such as once or twice per year may be appropriate.
 Providing refreshments at a weekly or monthly staff meeting is not normally appropriate.
 If there are special circumstances, they should be clearly documented.
 The documentation for such charges must indicate the following:

 - business purpose of the meeting,

 - name of the authorized departmental person who approved the purchase,

 - approximate number of people attending the meeting,

 See also Meals Served at Employee Meetings; Catering; and Alcoholic Beverages.
 Use account code 28611 Refreshments & Food - Departmental.
 Required form for refreshments/meals served at meetings charged to Sponsored Projects.